Free X-Mod Review — Limited Availability

 These aren't mistakes you made — they're defaults in how workers' comp pricing is set up.
 They persist until someone specifically checks for them.

-Administrative and office employees get classified under higher-risk caregiving codes during policy setup.
+Administrative and office employees get classified under higher-risk operational codes during policy setup.
 Carriers default to the higher rate, and it carries forward year after year unless corrected.

 Workers' comp pricing is backward-looking.
 Errors from 2–3 years ago are still embedded in your current rates.
 The longer they persist, the more you've overpaid.